artsy/artsy.github.io/_drafts/circle-two-point-oh.md

 perfect for us and our particular projects.

 For now, we're back to CircleCI 1.0 and have tried to achieve a similar setup, but without the glamorous workflow functionality and cool diagram.
-I'm hopeful that as CircleCI evolves, workflows may end up in a place that can work for us.
+I'm looking forward to seeing how CircleCI evolves their workflow feature and hope that it may end up in a place that can work for this project.